chipth348528-hub/student-attendance-system/docs/stage4/bug-report.md

 ## Bug Management Result

-The identified bugs were reviewed and fixed during testing.
+The identified bugs were documented for further debugging and resolution.

 After fixing the bugs, the related test cases were executed again to verify that the system worked correctly.